Fairfield Aggravated Assault Lawyer

 Third Degree Assault Charges in Fairfield Connecticut

 Assault third degree charges in are considered Class A misdemeanors.
 This means that the maximum penalties include incarceration for up to one year and a fine of no more than $2,000.
+A Fairfield aggravated assault attorney could help individuals better understand these degrees of severity.

-Second Degree Assault Arrests in Fairfield CT
+Second Degree Assault Arrests

 More serious is a charge of assault in the second-degree.